 - Expert ability to collaborate and generate a spirit of cooperation while coordinating diverse activities and groups within a team environment.

-- Bachelor’s degree or higher required.
-Minor or advanced degree in business preferred, but more weight given to history of making an impact and driving business outcomes.
+- Bachelor's degree or higher required.
+Minor or advanced degree in business preferred, but more weight given to history of impacting and driving business outcomes.

 - Superior organizational, conflict resolution, time management, and negotiation skills.

-- 3-5 years of direct experience in Sales Enablement and/or Sales Training required.
-Past experience selling B2B solutions and/or managing B2B sales teams preferred.
+- 3-5 years of direct experience in sales enablement and/or sales training required.
+Experience selling B2B solutions and/or managing B2B sales teams preferred.
 May accept less experience with verifiable proof of delivering business outcomes (increased velocity, increased win-rates, decreased rep ramp-up time, improving sales force performance).

 - Ability to multi-task and manage multiple projects simultaneously.

 How do you Hire a Sales Enablement Manager?